codeninja-ru/miniaudio.pas/README.md

 uses miniaudio - v0.11.18 - 2023-08-07

 **It was tested on macOS, but you can compile miniaudio.c for your platform.
 In general, you need to obtain an object file and update the ```${L miniaudio_lib.o}``` directive in miniaudio.pp if needed.**

 ## Uage

-Compile miniaudio.c for your platform with gcc and link it to miniaudio.pp
+Compile miniaudio.c for your platform with gcc and link it to miniaudio.pp.
+Requirements: GCC, Free Pascal
+For Windows you'll probably need to make some changes in Makefile or build the library manually.

 ```
 make build